NVYO FACES

 unless otherwise noted.
 Subject to change.

-NOVEMBER 4th: annual meeting Takes place at Empire Arts Center, immediately following concert.
+• NOVEMBER 4th: annual meeting Takes place at Grand Forks Central HS, immediately following concert.

 Nomination form available here: